 Birdhouse Ornament Craft

-Older children will be able to make these on their own from start to finish while toddlers, preschoolers, and kindergarteners will need the assistance of a parent, caregiver, or teacher to complete this birdhouse craft.
+This toilet paper roll birdhouse craft is a fun and easy recycled craft idea for kids and adults alike.
+Older children will be able to make toilet paper roll birdhouse crafts and ornaments on their own from start to finish.
+But toddlers, preschoolers, and kindergarteners might need a little assistance from a parent, caregiver, or teacher to complete this birdhouse craft.
+You might also enjoy this list of DIY Easter ornament craft ideas.

 Related: DIY Easter Ornament Craft Ideas